saferpay/sndbx/texts/hf_demo.md

 HostedFields.submit();
 ```
 #### Events
-Events are called, if certain criteria are met.
+Events are fired, if certain criteria are met.
 They give you options for input validation and more.
 You can attach a callback-function (As shown above!) to a certain event, to trigger custom behavior.
 If available, Saferpay will return a message (evt), which contains information about the event, like validation information.
 The following events are available: